-Our origins in the Cardiff School of Art, and dating back to 1865, have established a rich environment in which creativity is highly prized.
+Our origins in the Cardiff School of Art and Sciences, and dating back to 1865, have established a rich environment in which creativity is highly prized.
 Our outlook, our research and our mind-set prioritise innovation.
 Our unique and successful approach to internationalisation enables us to advocate for inclusivity from a position of strength and we develop our partnerships from a position of trust.
-We are all committed to championing the principles of academic freedom and institutional autonomy and these university values and principles are lived through the behaviour of our talented staff and students, by our leadership, courage, accountability and agility in working productively with each other and with our stakeholders and collaborative partners to tackle the challenges faced by our world in 2022/23.
-We are one community; we are the ambitious, competitive, compassionate and globally minded Cardiff Met.
+We are excited to collaborate with you to enhance your students' subject knowledge and to provide them with excellent study experiences.